Triger-53/NIOS/README.md

 ## Feedback and Support

 We are committed to providing the best possible learning experience for our students.
 If you have any feedback, suggestions, or would like to report a mistake in the notes, please [provide instructions on how to submit feedback, e.g., "open an issue on our GitHub repository" or "contact us at support@example.com"].
+We are committed to providing the best possible learning experience for our students.
+If you have any feedback, suggestions, or would like to report a mistake in the notes, please contact us at **support@yourdomain.com**.